Thomega35/VV-ESIR-TP2/exercises/extending-pmd.md

 ## Answer

-To detect the nested `if`s we first create a new custom rule and put this rule in a ruleset
+To detect the nested `if`s we first created a new custom rule and put this rule in a ruleset

 ```Xml
 <?xml version="1.0"?>